12 Oct Ultimate Guide to Vaping CBD

 Pen vapes are low key, easy-to-hide utensils.
 You can use them in the hall, in an elevator, on a train, maybe even in the bathroom!
 They create very little odor, so no worries about the smell of smoke lingering on your clothes.
 Easy to stash and access, plus they give you CBD servings at the touch of a button.

 You don’t have to be a smoker or a toker to enjoy vaping.
 Anyone and everyone can take part in the benefits of vaping CBD oil.
-CBD vape oil products contain zero THC or nicotine and make it a healthy alternative to get your daily serving of CBD.
+CBD vape oil products contain non-detectable THC and zero nicotine and make it a healthy alternative to get your daily serving of CBD.
 Plus, it works faster and more efficiently.
 Imagine that–vaping can be healthy!

 HempMeds is currently changing our supplier of vaping products.
 We urge you to check back frequently to see what exciting new vape products we will soon be offering to our customers.